wisesmile/wisesmile.github.io/pages/cv.md

 Lead developer providing enhancement and ongoing maintenance of a customer portal.
 The portal is a primary interface between AT&amp;T and it's customers to
-review ofcritical system information.
+review of critical system information.
 It provides details on all aspects
 of performance, events and service level agreements.

 Developer on the 'ServiceNow' project, responsible for the SOAP interface